thingsboard/thingsboard.github.io/device-management.md

             <div class="definitions-list side-paddings">
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold padding-top">Healthcare</div>
-                    <div class="definition">Similar to how AWS IoT Core has been used to monitor the health of patients remotely, our solutions have been used in the healthcare industry to connect medical devices such as blood pressure monitors, heart rate monitors, and glucose sensors. </div>
+                    <div class="definition">Similar to fitness bands that are used to ьщтшещк users activity, our solutions have been used in the healthcare industry to monitor the health of patients remotely and to connect medical devices such as hematological analyzers, blood pressure monitors, heart rate monitors, and glucose sensors.</div>
                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold">Manufacturing</div>